MaddyKapfhammer/ember-ghost-netlify-casper-template/content/welcome.md

 1. Laughter is key.
 Sometimes it is so necessary to just take time to laugh a little.

 ### About me
 Born in Fairfax, Virginia, and raised in Cochranton, Pennsylvania I was (and still am) close to my family.
-My parents, grandparents, aunts, uncles and cousins have impacted me in the most wonderful of ways, and I am forever grateful for their support (and this fantastically color themed photograph with all of them)
+My parents, grandparents, aunts, uncles and cousins have impacted me in the most wonderful of ways, and I am forever grateful for their support (and this fantastic photograph of all of them).

 ![family picture](/images/family.jpg)